 You could potentially experience a higher conversion rate since the people seeing the ad actually need your product or service.

-Final thoughts on billboards
+Final thoughts on billboard advertising

 I believe billboard advertising is here to stay.